wks/homepage-source/blog/_posts/2023-10-04-proved-me-wrong.md

 [mmtk-ruby]: https://github.com/mmtk/mmtk-ruby

-For example, if you see the following timeline, you know the handling of `obj_free` is the bottleneck.
+For example, when I saw the following timeline, I knew the handling of `obj_free` was the bottleneck.

 ![`obj_free` was the bottleneck in MMTk-Ruby]({% link /assets/img/proved-me-wrong/ruby-obj-free.png %})

-When I see the following timeline (with manual annotation of which work packet created which), I know the load balancing of the transitive closure stage needs to be improved.
+When I saw the following timeline (with manual annotation of which work packet created which), I knew the load balancing of the transitive closure stage needed to be improved.

 ![bad load-balance during transitive closure]({% link /assets/img/proved-me-wrong/ruby-load-balance.png %})

-And when I see the following timeline, I know the general load balancing is improved, but some objects take significantly longer to scan than other objects, and we should focus on those objects because they are the bottleneck.
+And when I saw the following timeline, I knew the general load balancing was improved, but some objects took significantly longer to scan than other objects, and I should focus on those objects because they were the bottleneck.

 ![some objects took longer to scan]({% link /assets/img/proved-me-wrong/ruby-scan-object.png %})

 ## The tool

-I thank Claire Huang, [Zixian Cai] and Prof. [Steve Blackburn] for creating such a useful tool.
+I thank Claire Huang, [Zixian Cai], and Prof. [Steve Blackburn] for creating such a useful tool.

 [Zixian Cai]: https://www.zcai.org/
 [Steve Blackburn]: https://users.cecs.anu.edu.au/~steveb/

+The tool is now publicly available.
 The code has been [merged][commit-tracing] into the master branch of [mmtk-core].
 Related tools and documentation can be found in [this directory][tracing-tools].

 [commit-tracing]: https://github.com/mmtk/mmtk-core/commit/b6ffcddeef2407ed910dc1ef98e0d038cc4a1eb6
 [mmtk-core]: https://github.com/mmtk/mmtk-core